aaitguenissaid/Orange-internship/research_journal.md

     2. Language models have weaker memory for less popular knowledge, thus simplifying the editing and resulting in biased findings.

-    3. diting more popular knowledge is more difficult and more vulnerable to rephrasing.
+    3. Editing more popular knowledge is more difficult and more vulnerable to rephrasing.

 **Conclusion**